sdrasco/CANSLIM/README.md

 ### **Data Fetching Logic**
 - Files are downloaded only if they don't already exist locally.
-- The script uses a directory structure identical to Polygon.io's flat file hierarchy to store the data.
+- The directory structure is identical to Polygon.io's flat file hierarchy, from which the data was obtained.
-- Data is downloaded incrementally, starting from September 2003 to the present.
+- Data is downloaded incrementally.

 ## Using the Virtual Environment (`venv`)

-To keep dependencies isolated and ensure a clean development setup, this project uses a Python virtual environment.
+To keep dependencies isolated and ensure a clean shareable development setup, this project uses a Python virtual environment.
 Follow these steps to create and use the `venv`:

 ### 1. Create the Virtual Environment
 Run the following command in the project directory: